defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ## High resolution graphics

 When dealing with high resolution graphics we need to approach project and content setup in a different way than for retro/8-bit graphics.
-With bitmap graphics you need to create your content in such a way that it looks good on a high resolution screen when shown at a 1:1 scale or when scaled up.
+With bitmap graphics you need to create your content in such a way that it looks good on a high resolution screen when shown at a 1:1 scale.

 Just like for retro/8-bit graphics you need to change the render script.
 In this case you want the graphics to scale with the screen size while maintaining the original aspect ratio: